 - 1. Normal conditions During normal measurement conditions, averaging time is six to seven seconds, or approximately three seconds in Fast Mode. - 2.
-Brief abnormal conditions During conditions such as those caused by low perfusion, interference (e.g., external interference like ambient light), or a combination of these, the monitoring system automatically extends the amount of data required beyond seven seconds.
+Brief abnormal conditions During conditions such as those caused by low perfusion, interference (e.g., external interference such as ambient light or patient movement), or a combination of these, the monitoring system automatically extends the amount of data required beyond seven seconds.
 If the resulting dynamic averaging time exceeds 20 seconds, the pulse search indicator lights and remains solid, while SpO2 and pulse rates update every second.
+If the data update period for SpO2 and/or pulse rate exceeds 25 seconds, a low-priority Extended Update alarm also appears.

-- 3. More severe conditions As these conditions extend, the required amount of data continues to increase.
+- More severe conditions As these conditions extend, the required amount of 3. data continues to increase.
 If the dynamic averaging time reaches 40 seconds, several things occur. - The pulse search indicator flashes to denote a loss-of-pulse condition. - SpO2 and pulse rate zero. - An audible alarm sounds, unless audible alarms are disabled.